 A media kit should include everything a journalist needs to write a story about your business, including your bio, links to relevant publications and your brand's social media profiles.
 Having all this information to hand means that you can act quickly when you get a positive response to a pitch and you won't have to spend time getting it all together each time.
 (Or you can just link to your Expert Profile, which performs the same function as well.)

-Oh and you can also download a free media kit template here - thanks to Portrait Store.
+Oh and you can also view a host of free downloadable media kit templates here - thanks to Template.Net.

 DIY public relations doesn't need to be time consuming.
 When you consider the potential benefits for your business, it is well worth putting aside 15 minutes a day to work on your PR.